See the pkgdown site at norskregnesentral.github.io/shapr/ for a complete introduction with examples and documentation of the package.

 Python wrapper

-We provide an (experimental) Python wrapper (shaprpy
+We provide a Python wrapper (shaprpy

 ) which allows explaining Python models with the methodology implemented in shapr

 , directly from Python.
-The wrapper calls R
+The wrapper calls R internally and therefore requires an installation of R. See here for installation instructions and examples.

 The package